 Listed below are different approaches to natural treatment for gastritis

-Symptoms of gastritis may become worse if the food contains chemical irritants which cause or worsen the symptoms of gastritis and thus these irritants must be avoided.
-For example, stop smoking cigarettes, avoid drinking excessive amounts of alcohol, avoid caffeinated, decaffeinated, and carbonated drinks; and fruit juices containing citric acid, for example, grapefruit, orange, pineapple, etc., and avoid foods high in fat.
+Symptoms of gastritis may worsen if the food contains chemical irritants that cause or worsen the symptoms of gastritis, and thus, these irritants must be avoided.
+For example, stop smoking cigarettes; avoid drinking excessive amounts of alcohol; avoid caffeinated, decaffeinated, and carbonated drinks; and avoid fruit juices containing citric acid, for example, grapefruit, orange, pineapple, etc., and avoid foods high in fat.

 Healthcare professionals at the University of Maryland and others suggest that eating smaller, more frequent meals and avoiding spicy, sour, fried, or fatty foods will help reduce symptoms.
 In addition, stress reduction is also recommended.
-Dietary changes such as ginger tea and/or chamomile tea with honey are said to relieve symptoms of gastritis, while onions, garlic, cranberries, apples, and celery may inhibit the growth of H. pylori.
+Dietary changes such as ginger tea and/or chamomile tea with honey are said to relieve gastritis symptoms.
+At the same time, onions, garlic, cranberries, apples, and celery may inhibit the growth of H. pylori.

-Foods that can stop the growth of H. pylori and relieve symptoms of gastritis include:
+Foods that can stop the growth of H. pylori and relieve the symptoms of gastritis include:

 - Teas (especially green and white)

 - Wheat bran